Donna Lopiano

 By 1983 those alternative sources of funds included $500,000 from optional student athletic taxes, $250,000 from gate receipts, program advertisers, $250,000 from the option seating football program, and $850,000 from the interest in the auxiliary enterprise’s account.

-In 1966 the Intercollegiate budget was $700. in 1975 the budget was $128,000, with 28 scholarships available.
-In 1983 the budget was $1,000,000 with receipts of $1,850,000 dollars.
-In 1987 the Women's Athletic budget had grown to 2.8 million and by 1992 the Women's Athletic budget was 4.2 million.
+In 1966, the Intercollegiate budget was $700.
+In 1975, it was $128,000, with 28 scholarships available.
+In 1983, it was $1,000,000, with receipts of $1,850,000.
+In 1987, the Women’s athletic budget had grown to 2.8 million, and by 1992, it was 4.2 million.

 1987-1994 – a walkathon was a primary fund-raising event for the women’s department.
 In 7 years this event raised $480,000.

-Horns UP to a pioneer who overcame many obstacles to create a first class Women's sports program at Texas
+Horns UP to a pioneer who overcame many obstacles to create a first-class Women’s sports program at Texas

 1993